bensku/Skript/README.md

 gradlew clean build # on Windows
 ```

-You can get source code from the [Releases](https://github.com/SkriptLang/Skript/releases) page.
+You can get source code from the [releases page](https://github.com/SkriptLang/Skript/releases).
 You may also clone this repository, but that code may or may not be stable.

 ### Compiling Modules